Do you have experience or training in a trade

 How does the process work?

-The RAC process involves a few steps:
+The RAC process has a few steps:

-- Analysis from Sabtuan Adult Education Services
+- Sabtuan Adult Education Services will analyze your skills.

 What if I am missing some skills needed to receive a full diploma?